barryclark/jekyll-now/presentations.md

 permalink: /presentations/
 ---

+* [Small sample corrections for use of cluster-robust standard errors in the analysis of school-based experiments]({{ site.url}}/files/CRVE-SREE-20170302.pdf).
+Presentation at the Society for Research on Educational Effectiveness Conference, March 2, 2017 in Washington, D.C.
 * [Effect sizes for single-case research]({{ site.url}}/files/Single-case-methods-IES-PI-meeting-2016.pdf).
 Presentation at Institute of Education Sciences 2016 Principal Investigators Meeting, December 19, 2016 in Washington, DC.
 * [Small-sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models]({{ site.url}}/files/CRVE-JSM-20160731.pdf).
 Presentation at the Joint Statistical Meetings, July 31, 2016 in Chicago, IL.
 * [When large samples act small: The importance of small-sample adjustments for cluster-robust inference in impact evaluations]({{ site.url}}/files/CRVE-AIR-20160715.pdf).
 Presentation at the American Institutes for Research Impact Working Group Lecture Series, July 18, 2016.